Burkina Faso talks agree on plan for return to civilian rule

 France has a special forces unit and surveillance drones based there as part of its regional counter-terrorism operation, and senior advisers to Compaore have negotiated the release of numerous Western hostages seized in the region.

-The country, which is emerging as one of Africa's top gold producers, also played a mediation role in crises in neighboring Mali and Ivory Coast.
+The country, which is emerging as one of Africa's top gold producers, also played a mediation role in crises in neighbouring Mali and Ivory Coast.

 (Writing by Joe Bavier; editing by Andrew Roche)